PennLINC/CuBIDS/docs/example.rst

     $ cubids-validate BIDS_Dataset_DataLad v0 --sequential

 .. note::  The use of the ``--sequential`` flag forces the validator to treat each participant as its own BIDS dataset.
-This can be helpful for identifying heterogenous elements, but can be slowed down by extremely large datasets.
+This can be helpful for identifying heterogeneous elements, but can be slowed down by extremely large datasets.

 This command produces the following tsv: